Annemarie Hindman, Ph.D.

 Andres S. Bustamante, Ph.D.
 Dr. Bustamante worked as a Postdoctoral Research Fellow at Temple University under the Institute of Education Sciences “Network for Integrating Cognitive and Educational Sciences (NICE) Postdoctoral Research Training Grant Program.”
 He held a dual appointment in the Department of Psychology and the College of Education under the mentorship of Dr. Annemarie Hindman and Dr. Kathryn Hirsh-Pasek.
 The overarching goal of Dr. Bustamante’s research is to utilize principles of child development to generate innovative early childhood interventions that promote adaptive domain-general learning skills among children from low-income families.
 More specifically, Dr. Bustamante aims to measure, intervene upon, and provide professional development around mastery motivation, approaches to learning, and executive functioning in the Head Start and Early Head Start settings.
 Dr. Bustamante earned a bachelor’s degree in developmental psychology from Emmanuel College, as well as a master’s degree and Ph.D. in developmental psychology from the University of Miami.
 He is an Assistant Professor at the University of California, Irvine.

 Carly Champagne, Ph.D.
 Carly received her bachelor’s degree from the University of New Hampshire in psychology with a minor in education.
 She completed her master’s degree in educational psychology at the University of Nebraska-Lincoln and completed her Ph.D. in educational psychology at Temple.
 Carly studies early childhood, and particularly the development of low-achieving students’ academic identity.
 She considers academic failure to be a critical aspect of academic identity, given that children’s early experiences in this area can shape their later self-perceptions specific to school and learning.
 Her dissertation focused on Head Start teachers’ approaches to handling students’ errors in the classroom.
-She is currently a postdoctoral fellow at the University of Oregon.
+She completed a postdoctoral fellowship at the University of Oregon and is now an AERA/AAAS Congressional Fellow.

 Leigh McCormack, Ph.D.
 Leigh received her bachelor’s degree from the Pennsylvania State University in special education.
 She completed her master’s degree in education at Villanova University and then earned her Ph.D. in the literacy program in the College of Education.
 She has taught in the elementary setting for 11 years.
 Leigh is interested in early childhood, specifically the areas of family involvement and vocabulary development.
 She considers families a unique resource in the development of literacy skills.
 Her dissertation involved a qualitative case study exploring how libraries support children and families through book-reading-focused story hours.
 She is currently a teacher in the Lower Merion school district.